The investigations and hypotheses of Frederik van Eeden

 A still open problem

 I think that van Eeden's observations are certainly valid with regard to the information and communications received during the sittings (the detailed report of which fills 150 pages of the Proceedings).
-Moreover, in principle they can be extended to all mediumistic communications, within which we can almost always find a component of a typically human psychic nature (fantastic, imaginary or speculative) that mixes with material of probable alien origin.
-A point that has not been well clarified by van Eeden is whether even unreliable material should be considered, at least partly, of spiritual origin, or not.
-In fact, van Eeden was unable to disengage from a theoretical conflict (which he himself seemed to realize when he highlighted the limits of the position of those who would explain everything through the unconscious' powers), as on the one hand he referred to dramatizations and role identifications played by the medium's unconscious, and on the other he recognized that he had the impression that the medium was only an instrument in the power of alien entities, also capable of joking, deceiving or lying.
+Moreover, in principle, they can be extended to all mediumistic communications, within which we can almost always find a component of a typically human psychic nature (fantastic, imaginary or speculative) mixed with material of probable alien origin.
+A point that has not been clarified by van Eeden is whether even the unreliable material should be considered, at least partly, of spiritual origin, or not.
+In fact, van Eeden was unable to disengage from a theoretical conflict (of which he himself seemed to be well aware when he highlighted the limitations of the position of those who would explain everything through the powers of the unconscious), as on the one hand he referred to dramatizations and role identifications played by the medium's unconscious, and on the other he recognized that he had the impression that the medium was only an instrument in the power of alien entities, also capable of joking, deceiving or lying.

-So not even the hypotheses put forward by van Eeden can offer us a coherent and convincing theoretical scheme to explain the manifestations of mediumistic phenomena, nor until now, after more than a century, significant steps forward have been made.
-If we recognize the reality of paranormal phenomena, some hypotheses have been proposed that imply the existence of unconscious psychic powers of energetic type (not directly detectable in the physical dimension), that in particular conditions could interact with the experience induced by the ordinary functioning of the brain.
+So not even the hypotheses put forward by van Eeden can offer us a coherent and convincing theoretical scheme to explain the manifestations of mediumistic phenomena, and until now, after more than a century, no significant steps forward have been made.
+By some scholars who recognize the reality of paranormal phenomena, some hypotheses have been proposed that imply the existence of unconscious psychic powers of energetic type (not directly detectable in the physical dimension), that in particular conditions could interact with the experience induced by the ordinary functioning of the brain.
 In this way the elaboration of autonomous and alternative psychic contents, with respect to the ordinary ones of the waking state, would be obtained.
-This unconscious mental activity (which someone could also call, in a traditional way, soul) is usually inhibited or blocked by the high quantity of stimuli coming from the external world, and by the operative programs that involve (and often overwhelm) our psychophysical organism.
+This unconscious mental activity is usually inhibited or blocked by the high quantity of stimuli coming from the external world, and by the operational programs that usually involve and engage our psychophysical organism.
 However, in certain rare circumstances, besides being able to have a synergy between thsee two psychic activities, the unconscious mental activity could act as an intermediary towards entities existing in a dimension distinct from the physical one, allowing them to interact in some way with our dimension.
 This is what would happen with particularly gifted mediums.

 Kant & Swedenborg